 Where could you make into your cozy-comfy space?
 Is there room in the corner of your bedroom or do you have your favorite chair downstairs?
 Which end of the couch do you gravitate towards?
 Can you find a little end table to put next to it so you can set down a cup of tea and a book when it’s time to take a break?

 Once you’ve set up comfy-cozyland, head back upstairs and take a critical look at what’s in your bedroom.
 Has it become a catch-all for everything that doesn’t have a place?
 Do clothes cover every surface and stuff every drawer?
-In that case, begin with decluttering your clothes.
+In that case, begin with decluttering.
 Are there boxes you haven’t opened in three moves?
 Set your timer and start decluttering.

 Take a look at the color of the walls and the bedding – is it so muted you’re guaranteed to fall asleep out of boredom?
 You can have a restful space and still avoid cautious choices, so experiment with some of the colors you know make you feel joyful.
 Try them out as an accent piece with a pillow or picture and get out the paint rollers if you know you really want the walls to be lime green or burnt sienna.
 Warming up the color scheme will help your body memory resonate with that sanctuary you called your room way back when.